EasyNetDev/IPv6-BASH-Tools/README.md

 I've tried to use simple approach using simple IPv6 rules.

+# Short story
+This library I've created because I couldn't find anything written for BASH.
+Each time I had to write a BASH script to work with IPv6 I've faced issues to work with it.

 ## ipv6_compression()
 Compress IPv6 using these rules to compress:
 1. Search for sub-blocks.